 - 1 tablespoon ground mustard

 - 1 cup water

 - 1 Pinch dried red chili flakes, optional

 - Vegetable oil

-- Add all ingredients to a sauce pan over medium-low heat.
+- Next, add the rest of the salt, onion powder, ketchup, lemon juice, ground mustard, Worcestershire sauce, brown sugar, black pepper, vinegar, water, cayenne, and dried red chili flakes to a sauce pan over medium-low heat.
 Whisk the ingredients together and bring to a low boil.

 - Reduce heat to simmer and allow ingredients to heat together for 20 minutes, whisking occasionally.